AgentCreator Architecture and Design

 Defining a role for Agents and Subagents is an important part of returning output in a format that suits your usecase.
 You can define the role of the Agent by selecting system prompt in the appropriate Snap for the LLM vendor/model.

->System prompt is for the model to understand the persona it's supposed to adopt (displayed in the UI as role).
-System prompt is not necessary, but makes things easier because it creates a set of instructions - not a request - for the LLM.
+The system prompt is for the model to understand the persona it should adopt (displayed in the UI as role).
+While not required, creating a system prompt makes things easier because it creates a set of instructions for the LLM - not a request.

 You can leverage the system prompt for the underlying system receiving the prompt input.
 This enables you to create layers of agents.